ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 BigDecimal id = 716429; // BigDecimal | The id of the recipe.
-Boolean includeNutrition = false; // Boolean | Include nutrition data to the recipe information.
+Boolean includeNutrition = false; // Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings. try {
     Object result = apiInstance.getRecipeInformation(id, includeNutrition);
     System.out.println(result);